-Type of heating Temperature Use S CircoTherm 40 - 200 °C For baking and cooking on one or more levels.
-The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment. = Top/bottom heating 50 - 275 °C For traditional baking and roasting on one level.
+Type of h neating Temperature Use Q CircoTherm 40 - 200 °C For baking and cooking on one or more levels. \sim The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
+Top/bottom heating 50-275 °C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from the top and bottom. Ĩ. Circo-roasting 50 - 250 °C For roasting poultry, whole fish and larger pieces of meat.
+Heat is emitted evenly from the top and bottom. Ĩ Circo-roasting 50 - 250 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill element and the fan switch on and off alternately.
-The fan circulates the hot air around the food. & Circotherm intensive 50-275°C For preparing pizza and dishes which require a lot of heat from underneath.
-The bottom heating element and the ring heating element in the back panel heat up. ₫ Bread-baking 180-240 °C For baking bread, bread rolls and baked items that require high temperatures.
+The fan circulates the hot air around the food. & Circotherm intensive 50 - 275 °C For preparing pizza and dishes which require a lot of heat from underneath.
+The bottom heating element and the ring heating element in the back panel heat up. \underline{m} Bread-baking 180-240 °C For baking bread, bread rolls and baked items that require high temperatures.
 Full-surface grill 50 - 290 °C For grilling flat items, such as steaks or sausages, for making toast, and for au gra- tin dishes.
 The whole area below the grill element becomes hot. ~~~ Centre-area grill 50 - 290 °C For grilling small amounts of steaks or sausages, for making toast, and for au gra- tin dishes.
-The centre area under the grill heating element becomes hot.
-Bottom heat 50 - 250 °C For cooking in a bain marie and for the final baking stage.
+The centre area under the grill heating element becomes hot. - Bottom heat 50 - 250 °C For cooking in a bain marie and for the final baking stage.
 The heat is emitted from below.
-0 Low temperature cooking 70 - 120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
-The heat is emitted evenly from the top and bottom at low temperatures.
-Dough proving 35-55°C For leaving yeast dough and sourdough to prove and for culturing yogurt.
+8 Low temperature cooking 70 - 120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
+The heat is emitted evenly from the top and bottom at low temperatures. $\bigcirc$ Dough proving 35-55 °C For leaving yeast dough and sourdough to prove and for culturing yogurt.
 Dough will prove more quickly than at room temperature.
-The surface of the dough does not dry out.
-Top/bottom heating eco 50-275 °C For gently cooking selected types of food.
-Heat is emitted from above and below.
-This heating function is most effective between 150 and 250 °C. This heating function is used to measure the energy consumption in the conven- tional mode. eco CircoTherm eco 40-200 °C For gently cooking selected types of food on one level without preheating.
-The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
-This heating function is most effective between 125 and 200 °C. This heating function is used to measure both the energy consumption in air recir- culation mode and the energy efficiency class.
+The surface of the dough does not dry out. eco Top/bottom heating eco 50-275 °C For gentle cooking of selected dishes.
+The heat is emitted from above and below. eco CircoTherm eco 40 - 200 °C For gentle cooking of selected dishes on one level without preheating.
+The fan distributes the heat from the ring heating element in the back panel around the cooking compartment.